x-zang/gtflight/README.md

-# gtflight
+# gtflight ✈
-A light-weight gtf parser in python
+A light-weight gtf ([General Transfer Format](https://useast.ensembl.org/info/website/upload/gff.html)) parser/edit tool in python.

+# Use
+Working on that